lorenanicole/wtdtodayelection2020us/content/article/day-28.md

 - Get your flu shot, [here's a list of where to get it](https://www.health.com/condition/cold-flu-sinus/free-flu-shots).
 - [Download and use this](https://donaldtrumpmustbingo.com/) "Donald Trump Must [Bin]Go" card that includes actionable items you can do now until Election Day 2020 by [Clara Bellum](https://twitter.com/clarabellum)!
+- Read and prepare to vote.
+Here's a "[How to Vote in the 2020 Election](https://projects.fivethirtyeight.com/how-to-vote-2020/)" guide prepared by FiveThirtyEight.

 ### Just for fun